cs123tas/labs/lab11/README.md

 Environment mapping encodes all data that can be reflected or refracted into a texture.
 For example, to simulate reflection, we simply figure out where in the scene the reflected data should come from and sample the texture (the environment map) correspondingly.

-Though computationally cheap, this technique only allows objects to reflect the environment: objects do not show reflections of each other.
-Later in this course you'll write a raytracer, which will be able to handle this kind of inter-object reflection.
+Though computationally cheap, this technique only allows objects to reflect the environment: objects do not show reflections of each other. **This technique can be extended to raytracing by simply recursively tracing the refracted ray to obtain its lighting contribution!**

 In this lab you will encode the environment in a cube map.
 Cube maps are a collection of six texture maps that form a cube, where each inside face of the cube is covered with a 2D texture: